-A resolution for the re-appointment of Ernst & Young LLP as auditors of the Company will be proposed at the forthcoming annual general meeting.
+A resolution for the re-appointment of Ernst & Young LLP as auditors of the Company will be proposed at the forthcoming annual general meeting of the Company.
 There has been no change of the Company's auditors in the preceding three years.